soderluk/nirimgr/README.md

 The goroutine handling of the event stream felt like a better approach than I had before, so thanks to the author for a great library!

 The `nirimgr scratch spawn-or-focus [app-id]` is heavily inspired by the discussion [here](https://github.com/YaLTeR/niri/discussions/329#discussioncomment-13378697)

-# Known issues

-**_Note_**: The below has been worked around by manually focusing the moved window.

-There seems to be an [issue](https://github.com/YaLTeR/niri/issues/1805) with niri that it doesn't respect the `focus true/false` when moving a window.
-And here's the [PR](https://github.com/YaLTeR/niri/pull/1820) to fix it (as of now, it hasn't been yet merged.)